Have you ever used iPhone portrait mode on your iPhone? Have you tried it yet on your new iPhone X, XS, XR or XS max, 11 and 11 Pro?

 Important Considerations When Taking a Picture in Portrait Mode

-There are several considerations of using portrait mode that are important to the quality of your photo For example, portrait mode does not work well in low light.
-If there is not enough light, a message will pop up that says “More light required.
-Flash may help.”
-To fix this issue, either seek more light or try taking the picture with the flash on.
+There are several considerations of using portrait mode that is important to the quality of your photo For example, portrait mode does not work well in low light.
+If there is not enough light, a message will pop up that says you need to turn the flash mode on.

 The best portrait mode photos will occur when a subject is located further away from the background behind them.
 If the subject is too close, the blur effect will come out looking weak.
 Remember, the background is oftentimes just as important as the focal point as it is what will add that perfect emphasis to a photo.